Tyrannosaurus in popular culture: Other appearances

 Ursula Dubosarsky's picture book, simply called Rex and illustrated by David Mackintosh, concerns a pet lizard that assumes the proportions of a T. rex in the imagination of a series of children.

 In Pokémon Gold and Silver, the Pokémon Tyranitar is named after the Tyrannosaurus, while its design resembles Godzilla, which was inspired by T. rex.
-In Pokémon X and Y, there is an evolution family consisting of Tyrunt and Tyrantrum both of which are based on Tyrannosaurus.
+In Pokémon X and Y, there is an evolution family consisting of Tyrunt and Tyrantrum, both of which are based on Tyrannosaurus.
 Their bodies are differently colored.

-Tyrannosaurus rex was also one of the first superheroes in Marvel Comics series.
+A Tyrannosaurus rex was the first superhero in the Marvel Comics series, possessing the power of the Star Brand.

-Former WWE Chairman and CEO Vince McMahon had a T. Rex skull hanging on his wall, a gift from his son-in-law Triple H. The skull is prominently visible whenever WWE programming films in his office, such as during the 2020 edition of Money in the Bank.
+Former WWE Chairman and CEO Vince McMahon had a T. rex skull hanging on his wall, a gift from his son-in-law Triple H. The skull is prominently visible whenever WWE programming films in his office, such as during the 2020 edition of Money in the Bank.

-In the fifth edition of Dungeons & Dragons, the Tyrannosaurus Rex is the most powerful creature in the "beast" category.
+In the fifth edition of Dungeons & Dragons, the Tyrannosaurus rex is the most powerful creature in the "beast" category.
 As the polymorph spell allows the user to transform someone into a beast temporarily, including themselves or an ally, the creature appears frequently in high-level play.
-Screenrant refers to the move simply as "the T-Rex strategy".
+Screen Rant refers to the move simply as "the T-Rex strategy".

 The manga Dinosaur Sanctuary features an elderly Tyrannosaurus named Hanako residing at Enoshima Dinoland as the only one of her species in the park, with her introductory chapter having the cast celebrating her 36th birthday.

-Casimir, a gentle orange or green dinosaur, is the mascot of the French TV show for children L'Île aux enfants, modelled after a T-rex.
+Casimir, a gentle orange or green dinosaur, is the mascot of the French children's television series L'Île aux enfants, and is modelled after a T-rex.

+The T-rex is featured in the 2011 documentary Dinosaur Revolution, in the fourth episode "End Game".

+The Australian YouTube collective How Ridiculous features a T. rex doll it calls "Rexy" in most of its videos.
+The group's official website lists Rexy as a cast member.